mapbender/mapbender-starter/CONTRIBUTING.md

 * **Command/** - Contains commands.
 Read more about commands [here] (http://symfony.com/doc/current/components/console/introduction.html#creating-a-basic-command)
 * **Controllers/** - Contains _controllers_ in other words public [API]'s.
 * **Component/** - Contains _components_ in other words _services_,
     this contains buisness logic in classes.
-The _components_ are used by controllers or other components
+The _components_ are used by controllers or other components.
 * **DataFixtures/** - Fixtures are used to load a controlled set of data into a database.
-This data can be used for testing or could be the initial data required for the application to run smoothly
+This data can be used for testing or could be the initial data required for the application to run smoothly.
-* **DependencyInjection/** - Contains only one file, this makes in _magical_ way [components] available as [services], if they _registred_ in _Resources/config/services.xml_ [bundle] folder
+* **DependencyInjection/** - Contains only one file, this makes [components] in _magical_ way available as [services], if they are _registred_ in _Resources/config/services.xml_ [bundle] folder.
 * **Documents/** - Contains documents related to the [bundle].
 [MD] for text and [PUML] for charts formats are preferred.
 * **Exception/** - Contains exceptions.
 * **Element/** - Contains Mapbender [elements].
 This folder isn't [symfony] conform.